 WorkLink – San Francisco, CA Office

-Community Facilitator/Job Coach
+Community Instructor, Job Coach

 Sara is the Director of WorkLink, TransCen’s San Francisco-based employment program for job seekers with disabilities.
 Sara is also a key contributor to the training and technical team where she works with employers, school districts, parent groups, and service providers.
 She also provides field support for many of TransCen’s federal and state initiatives.
 Currently, she is a subject matter expert for ODEP’s Employment First State Leadership Mentoring Program, where she provides technical assistance and consultation to state agencies and providers in capacity building in effective practice, system/provider transformation, school-to-work transition and employer engagement.
 For the past 30 years, Sara’s focus has been on school-to-work transition and employment for individuals with disabilities.
 She has extensive experience in direct service, policy and program development, and system transformation.

 When asked what her passion is and what she can’t stop talking about, Sara will respond: “My work.
 My work.
 My work.”
 She also loves music, traveling to exotic locales, cooking/baking, taking her dog to the beach, and reading the New York Times on Sunday mornings.